-When we speak to the Mohawks of the Kahnawake Indian Reserve in their mother tongue, if only to say thank you or goodbye, we immediately see a smile appear on their face.
+When we speak to the Mohawks of the Kahnawake Reserve in their mother tongue, if only to say thank you or goodbye, we immediately see a smile appear on their face.

 Yet, few Mohawks in the province of Quebec still speak their language fluently.
-As with most Indians of Quebec, the residents of the reserve, located a few kilometres from Montreal, have been affected by the Canadian Residential Schools policy, and at least one generation has been prohibited from speaking Mohawk at school.
+As with most indigenous peoples of Quebec, the residents of the reserve, located a few kilometres from Montreal, have been affected by the Canadian Residential Schools policy, and at least one generation has been prohibited from speaking Mohawk at school.

 Since then, the community has taken initiative, and Mohawk-language learning programs are multiplying.
 In the classrooms of the Karihwanoron elementary school (the name means “precious things”), children learn the name of different animals in Mohawk, like the wolf, the bear, or the beaver.
 A table also presents the different birds of their environment, such as the blue jay, the cardinal, or the goldfinch.

 From preschool to sixth grade, the academic programs are completely in Mohawk.
 The children study mathematics and sciences in Mohawk, and they rediscover different elements of their culture like prayers, dance, songs, and agriculture.
 In the classroom, two teachers, a man and a woman, guide the children.

 “We want to recreate a home-like environment where children are supervised by two parents,” explains Joely Van Dommelen, the current

 school director.
 Karihwanoron is the only school of the Kahnawake reserve that offers education exclusively in Mohawk up until the sixth grade.
 It was Joely’s mother along with a dozen other parents that founded the school 29 years ago.
 She herself no longer spoke Mohawk while her mother, Francis Dione, Joely Van Dommelen’s grandmother, spoke the language fluently.
 But Francis Dione had been forbidden to speak Mohawk at school during her childhood.